exadel-inc/esl/src/README.md

 registerSettings();
 ```

-Before using UIP components, you also need to *register* them.
-The callbacks above do this by themselves.
+The callbacks above register UIP components by themselves.
+But if you want to have a custom registration logic,
-But if you want to have a custom registration logic, there is a way to register components manually:
+there is a way to register components manually:

 ```typescript
 import {UIPRoot} from '@exadel/ui-playground/esm/registration';